Sheepolution/how-to-love/book/chapter13.md

 	local b_bottom = b.y + b.height

-	--If Red's right side is further to the right than Blue's left side. if a_right > b_left and
+	--If Red's right side is further to the right than Blue's left side. return  a_right > b_left
-	--and Red's left side is further to the left than Blue's right side. a_left < b_right and
+	--and Red's left side is further to the left than Blue's right side. and a_left < b_right
-	--and Red's bottom side is further to the bottom than Blue's top side. a_bottom > b_top and
+	--and Red's bottom side is further to the bottom than Blue's top side. and a_bottom > b_top
-	--and Red's top side is further to the top than Blue's bottom side then.. a_top < b_bottom then
+	--and Red's top side is further to the top than Blue's bottom side then.. and a_top < b_bottom
-		--There is collision!
+	--There's a collision!

-		return true
-	else
+	--Notice that the entire statement after return is a boolean value --It will return true if a collision happens
-		--If one of these statements is false, return false. return false
+	--If one of the conditions is false, it will return false
-	end
-end
 ```

 Okay, we have our function.
 Let's try it out!
 We draw the rectangles filled or lined based on